mosip/documentation/docs/admin-portal-user-guide.md

 * To view the format for inserting data in a particular table, click on the Download icon.
 * A CSV file gets downloaded in which the first row represents the column names and the rest of the rows are the data which will be inserted into the table(sample).
+* From 1.2.0.1-B2 version, apart from comma, other special characters (i.e., '|','$'etc.) can also be used as a separator in the csv file used for masterdata bulk upload.
+This can be done by updating the property `mosip.admin.batch.line.delimiter` with the same special character.

 _Note:_ While editing CSV files, it is recommended to keep track of the Date format and Time format to be the same as the acceptable formats.
 The acceptable Date format is _YYYY-MM-DD_ and the acceptable Time format is _HH:MM:SS_.
 Any other Date and Time formats in CSV files will result in a `DataType Mismatch Error`.